meyer-lab/tHMM/manuscript/03_results.md

 ![**State assignment accuracy when we have different proportions of each state, showing the model performs well even when there is an under- (or over-) represented population.](./output/figure5.svg){#fig:5}

-### AIC metric indicates the model's capability to detemine the right number of states in a population.
+### AIC metric indicates the model's capability to detemine the closest number of states in a population.

 In this part we explain the AIC figures.